mirage/mirage/README.md

-## Mirage
+## MirageOS

-Mirage is a programming framework for constructing secure, high-performance network applications across a variety of cloud computing and mobile platforms.
+MirageOS is a library operating system that constructs unikernels for secure, high-performance network applications across a variety of cloud computing and mobile platforms.
 Code can be developed on a normal OS such as Linux or MacOS X, and then compiled into a fully-standalone, specialised unikernel that runs under the Xen hypervisor.
-Since Xen powers most public cloud computing infrastructure such as Amazon EC2, this lets your servers run more cheaply, securely and finer control than with a full software stack.
+Since Xen powers most public cloud computing infrastructure such as Amazon EC2 or Rackspace, this lets your servers run more cheaply, securely and with finer control than with a full software stack.

 The most up-to-date documentation can be found at the [homepage](https://mirage.io).
 The site is self-hosted and a useful